 Upload to InTime Server Database¶

-To automatically backup to InTime Server Database, checked “Backup Results (InTime Server)” to enable it.
+To automatically save a backup of your results to the InTime Server Database, check “Back-Annotate Results (InTime Server)”.

 results export –server_db